 Applicants need to be 18+, fluent in English, have excellent writing skills and tertiary education.
 It helps to be a fast typist.
 We provide computer systems that help you research answers quickly, but you also need to be able to use your own knowledge and internet search skills to help come up with great answers for our customers.

 You will be working on a self-employed basis from home – all you need is your own computer with a broadband internet connection.

 You will be paid pro-rata for the research you do.

-As it mentioned in order to be able to use their ‘computer system’ you will need a computer of you own.
+As mentioned in order to be able to use their ‘computer system’ you will need a computer of your own.
 It doesn’t matter if it’s a desktop or a laptop, as long as it can go on the Internet and has an up to date version of a web browser on it you should be good to go.

 Once you apply you will be asked to do an exam which will involve a bit of history about yourself and some sample questions to check you understand what it takes to provide top quality answers.
 For 63336 content, spelling and grammar are key in everything that you do for them so a spell checker is a must.
 If you are employed you will have an induction with your senior researcher who will take you around the system and you will then answer a few questions before having them checked by them and if it is all OK you are set free on the system to answer and earn as much as you like.

 As you answer each question you are paid 40p.
 That might not sound like a lot but some questions you can answer in a matter of seconds and others can take a few minutes.
 I have tried to get to around £10 a day (25 questions) and get at least £200 a month.